Unextendible product operator basis: Preliminaries

 \subsection{nonlocality}

-Nonlocality and genuine nonlocality play a key role in various quantum information tasks such as quantum cryptography and randomness certification \cite{PhysRevA.103.032216, RevModPhys.86.419}.
+A set of orthogonal quantum states is locally indistinguishable if it cannot be distinguished by LOCC.
+Nonlocality and genuine nonlocality play a key role in various quantum information tasks such as quantum data hiding \cite{matthews2009distinguishability, divincenzo2001quantum} and secret sharing \cite{PhysRevA.78.042309}.
 In the following, Definition \ref{def:nonlocalstate} reviews the nonlocality and genuine nonlocality.
 They will be extended to operators in Definition \ref{def:nonlocaloperator}.
 This will be used in Theorem \ref{thm:UPUOB22nonlocal} to show that the two-qubit strongly UPUOB is genuinely nonlocal in terms of the two-level MES.

 \begin{definition} Consider the quantum systems $A_1,\cdots,A_n$ in the $n$-partite Hilbert space $\bigotimes^n_{i=1}\mathbb{C}^{d_i}$.